Peer Reviewed Publications

 I was a graduate research assistant from 2019 – 2020 on two federally funded projects: “Testing a Social Marketing Approach to Encourage Respectful Sea Turtle Viewing in Hawaii” which received funding from NOAA (National Oceanic and Atmospheric Administration).

 The research “Adaptable Communication Strategies and Messages to Prevent Unintentional Wildlife Feeding in National Parks” funded by the NPS (National Park Service).
 The PI for both projects is Dr. Katie Abrams, PhD.

 SELECT CONFERENCE PRESENTATIONS

-Martinek, A., Clemmons, Z. (2020).
+Molder, A.L, Clemmons, Z. (2020, March 3-5).
 Framing Climate Change on Instagram and the Effects of Identity and Self-Efficacy on Environmental Communication.
 Presented at the International Public Relations Research Conference (IPRRC) in Orlando, Florida.

-- Graduate Student Council Member: AEJMC – ComSHER [Communicating Science, Health, Environment and Risk] Division (2020 – Current)
+- Graduate Student Committee Member: AEJMC – ComSHER (Communicating Science, Health, Environment and Risk) Division